owanhunte/assistweb-wiki/linux-tips-tricks/install-node-js.md

 <!-- SUBTITLE: ...on Linux Ubuntu 18.04 LTS using Node Version Manager (NVM) -->

 # Install cURL
-Install cURL if it is not yet present on the system, via the terminal:
+Install cURL if it is not yet present on the system, via the terminal:<br><br>

 ```bash
 sudo apt install curl